the rosecast! AS 1 signed (c) @stewgetsbuckets-1.JPG

 — (kanye cadence from Diamonds)

 I’ve been fortunate enough to spend a lot of time traveling in my adult life.
-I’ve moved away from home, away from most of my friends and family.
+I’ve moved away from home, far from most of my friends and family.
 It’s not a short jaunt to get back to them, but I do it regularly.
 Between that, my insatiable need to feed my camera with new sights, and the couple adventures that my aunt has taken me on, I have some real miles under my belt.

 My secret weapon?
 A couple Rim & AB podcasts in the ‘downloaded’ episodes.
 (I really only need one but multiple is usually the move.)
 Comfort listening.
-In some really, really uncomfortable settings.
+Usually in some really, really uncomfortable settings.
 One time I drove from Omaha to CR on the coldest night in 100 years.
 Rosecast on repeat.
-One time I flew hungover from St. Pete, Florida to CR with what can only be described as a profoundly obese man taking up half of my seat.
+Another time I flew violently hungover from St. Pete to CR with what can only be described as a profoundly obese man taking up half of my seat.
 More Rim & AB until it’s over.
-Just this past summer, I restarted and fell asleep to Episode 245 “Slow Down” about eight times in a row to get through a 7.5 flight from Philadelphia to Milan, ‘cross the pond as they say.
+Just this past summer, I fell asleep to and restarted Episode 245 “Slow Down” about eight times in a row to get through a 7.5 hour flight from Philadelphia to Milan, ‘cross the pond as they say.
 Of course, the homies were there for me.
-Just a few examples of the countless times they have saved me, with comfort.

 Back cover of the special edition /2 Rosecast Edition of my 2024 Iceland calendar